Show All Answers

 Park bathrooms are open and are sanitized daily!

 Yes they are!

 Please do!
 Group size limitations change depending on the phase we’re currently in, but shelters are available for rent now.

-Starting in Phase 3, playgrounds will be open with social distancing requirements!
+Playgrounds are open with social distancing requirements!

 It is not possible to sanitize the playgrounds effectively.
 We encourage washing hands regularly or using hand sanitizer.